Albert, the Great Theologian and Scientist « Catholic Insight

-Saint Albert (1200-1280), whose life spans what William Walsh called the ‘greatest of centuries’ was himself, even during his own lifetime, given that title, ‘the Great’: scholar, Dominican, bishop, and Doctor of the Church, he was considered the most learned man of his century, with an encyclopedic knowledge of just about everything under the Sun, in an age when one could truly be a renaissance man before the inaccurately-named era of the same name.
-His writings, which fill 38 volumes (!) include such variegated topics as love, music, theology, botany, geography, astronomy, astrology, mineralogy, alchemy (the precursor to chemistry), zoology, physiology, phrenology (for all its future problems, it was the precursor to neuroscience), justice, law (human, natural, eternal, divine), friendship and love.
+Saint Albert (1200-1280), whose life spans what William Walsh called the ‘greatest of centuries’ was given the title ‘the Great’, even before his death.
+Scholar, Dominican, bishop, scientist, and Doctor of the Church, he was considered the most learned man of his century, with an encyclopedic knowledge of just about everything under the Sun, in an age when one could truly be a renaissance man before the inaccurately-named era of the same name.
+His writings, which fill 38 volumes (!) include such varied topics as love, music, theology, botany, geography, astronomy, astrology, mineralogy, alchemy (the precursor to chemistry), zoology, physiology, phrenology (for all its future problems, it was the precursor to neuroscience), justice, law (human, natural, eternal, divine), friendship and love.
 He even wrote a very accurate and helpful treatise on falconry.
 No wonder he is called ‘Doctor Universalis’, the ‘teaching of everything’, or just ‘Expertus‘.

 Albert was the first to comment on the newly-rediscovered and translated works of Aristotle, which would shape the course of philosophy for centuries, into our own era (say what one likes of some of Aristotle’s conclusions, his principles still form the basis of all human reasoning).
-Albert also wrote much on what is now known as ‘science’, the empirical investigation of the world, and may be considered as one of its founders, centuries before dismissiveness of Bacon and the hubris of Galileo.
+Albert also wrote much on what is now known as ‘science’, the empirical investigation of the world, and may be considered as one of its founders, centuries before the hubris of Bacon and Galileo.
 Contrary to the myth that the scholastics uncritically accepted the opinions of authorities, here is Albert with a caution to all scientists, including modern ones, so given to an unbending ‘consensus’ on issues from climate change to evolution:

 The aim of natural philosophy (science) is not simply to accept the statements of others, but to investigate the causes that are at work in nature

 Ah, yes, the seeking and contemplation of knowledge and truth, the true and essential purpose of Man.
-Would that more than a few climate and evolutionary scientists took these words more to heart.
+Would that more than a few climate and evolutionary scientists took these words to heart.

 in 1254 Albert was appointed Provincial of the Dominican Order, and in 1260 bishop of Regensburg, both posts fulfilled prudently and dutifully.
 Refusing to own a horse, in accord with his Dominican vow of poverty, he walked hundreds of miles across his vast diocese (he was called ‘boots the Bishop’) praying and thinking all the way, writing many of his volumes, we may presume, in his head.

 Besides all of his own invaluable work, Albert is perhaps best known to the common mind as the teacher and promoter of his more famous disciple, Friar Thomas, who in some ways would end up surpassing the master.
 Thomas, a young Dominican from the noble Aquinas family in Italy, was large, quiet, and reflective, nicknamed the ‘dumb ox’ by his fellow students, who considered him slow.
 When Albert asked one of them to help poor Thomas on a difficult question, Thomas gently offered a solution to his stumbling would-be helper that was as good, if not better, than the teacher himself could have.
-It is reported that Albert then declared that they would all one day hear this ‘ox’ braying throughout the world, and so it has been.
+It is reported that Albert declared that they would all one day hear this ‘dumb ox’ braying throughout the world, and so it has been.
 The two became life-long friends and collaborators, and Albert wept at the sudden and unexpected death of Thomas, as the latter journeyed to the Council of Lyons in 1274.
-Albert would go on to live into his 80’s, passing to his eternal reward after his full and active life six years later.
+Albert would go on to live into his 80’s, passing to his eternal reward six years after his friend and former student, and after a full and active life.

 Both Albert and Thomas are the patron saints of ‘learning’ in the broad sense, of teachers, students, scientists, all those who pursue the truth.
 But being open to the truth requires a rightly-ordered will, that one desires the good that is at the basis of all truth.
 For even ‘truth’ can be distorted and warped by, and to, our own whims and desires.
-Clarity of mind requires the same concomitant quality in one’s body and soul, or as the Catechism puts it: There is a connection between purity of heart, of body and of faith (#2518).
+Clarity of mind requires the same concomitant quality in one’s body and soul, or as the Catechism puts it:

+There is a connection between purity of heart, of body and of faith (#2518).

-The Holy Father follows up with a quotation from Saint Augustine, upon whom both Thomas and Albert based much of their own thought:
+This is followed by a quotation from Saint Augustine, upon whom both Thomas and Albert based much of their own thought:

 The faithful must believe the articles of the Creed “so that by believing they may obey God, by obeying they may live well, by living well may purify their hearts, and with pure hearts may understand what they believe”